 A 'Pitching the Press with Email Guide' from a Sales Turned PR Guy

 I dive into my experience working with PR and journalists.
-Many lessons were learned, here are just a few.
+Here are just a few of the lessons learned.

 It’s tough.
 What I thought was groundbreaking, wasn’t.
 What I thought was a story, wasn’t.

 But, you very quickly learn what works for journalists and what doesn’t.
 Sometimes you even get sassy feedback, which – if you suck it up and actually listen – is often actually quite useful.

 Having spent time pitching a consumer tech startup to the UK media for over a year, I managed to have my name and quotes included in all major and minor newspapers as well as many online outlets.
 Please don’t mistake this as bragging.
 It was a long, hard fight, full of face-to-face meetings with editors from major publications and countless pitch emails sent.